diegobnh/iiswc_2022/README.md

 <a href="design.pdf" class="image fit"><img src="design.png" width="500" alt=""></a>
 </p>

 This directory contains instructions and codes for reproducing experimental results presented in "Performance Characterization of AutoNUMA Memory Tiering on Graph Analytics".
-This paper is accepted for publication at 2022 IEEE International Symposium on Workload Characterization (IISWC 2022).
+This paper was accepted for publication at 2022 IEEE International Symposium on Workload Characterization (IISWC 2022).
 To run these artifacts, a machine with Intel Optane is required.

 The execution of the experiments is divided into three major phases: